Binary-Ninja/controller-tester/README.md

 Controller mapping files only seem to work if the GUID is exactly the GUID of your `Controller` device, making them impractical.

+The only way to check for rumble support is to call the `Controller.rumble` method, which returns a boolean value indicating whether the effect was played successfully.
+Calling `rumble` with intensity values of zero will always return True.
+This indicator value isn't always accurate, and can even return different values when called with the same arguments.
+Thankfully, most programs won't need to check for rumble support.

 ## Proposed `pygame._sdl2.controller` Changes
 - Document `Controller.id` and `Controller.name`
 - Document `pygame.CONTROLLERDEVICEADDED.guid`